ajaykr2712/MSG_Share/README.md

-# MSG_Share
+# Message Sharing App 📱💬

-## Simple message sharing app that offers a connection between user and client
+## Welcome to the Message Sharing App!
+This app offers a seamless connection between users and clients for sharing messages in real-time.